Privacy Notice

 We will retain your personal data for as long as is necessary for the discharge of our functions and for a reasonable period thereafter, to enable us to meet our legal obligations and to deal with complaints and claims.

-At the end of the retention period, which should be no longer than 7 years, your personal data will be securely deleted in accordance with the IMA Personal Data Retention Policy.
+At the end of the retention period, which should be no longer than 7 years, your personal data will be securely deleted in accordance with the IMA Personal Data Retention Policy which can be found here.

 Contact